Tiger Tracker: Follow Tiger Woods shot-by-shot in Round 2 of BMW Championship

-Tiger Woods is back at it Friday for Round 2 of the BMW Championship at Medinah Country Club.
+Tiger Woods is underway in Round 2 of the BMW Championship at Medinah Country Club.

+We’ll be tracking every shot with live updates and analysis.
+Follow along below.

 Woods shot 1-under 71 Thursday in a solid-if-unspectacular round, bouncing back from an oblique injury which forced him to withdraw from last week’s Northern Trust in New Jersey.